 - 1. Students will demonstrate dependability and punctuality by: - a.
 Attending all classes, labs, and clinical days. - b.
 Arriving for classes, labs, and clinical days at stated times. - c.
-Contacting faculty and clinical preceptors by phone prior to absence from class or clinicals. - d.
+Contacting preceptors by phone prior to absence from clinicals. - d.
 Completing assignments on time. - e.
-Accepting responsibility for their actions. - 2.
-Students will work efficiently and respectfully with peers, faculty, radiology department staff, and other healthcare workers by: - a.
+Accepting responsibility for their actions.

+2. Students will work efficiently and respectfully with peers, faculty, radiology department staff, and other healthcare workers by:

+- a.
 Communicating respectfully. - b.
 Respecting personal differences of others. - c.
 Avoiding use of offensive statements or language. - d.
 Demonstrating a positive attitude toward constructive criticism and feedback. - e.
 Maintaining professional behavior and ethical conduct. - f.
-Turning cell phones off or to vibrate mode during class and clinicals. - 3.
+Turning cell phones off or to vibrate mode. - 3.
 Students will work efficiently and respectfully in the clinical setting by: - a.
 Staying in assigned areas. - b.
 Breaking for lunch when clinical preceptor grants permission. - c.
 Accepting assignments from the clinical preceptor and technologists. - d.
-Taking full advantage of clinical time by completing tasks and volunteering assistance in all areas and modalities. - e.
+Taking full advantage of clinical time by completing tasks and staying involved. - e.
 Minimizing personal business during the clinical setting. - f.
 Attending to the safety and comfort of patients. - g.
 Maintaining patient confidentiality. - 4.
 Things to remember: - a.
 Clinical sites view student clinical rotations as an opportunity to audition future employees. - b.
 Student grades reflect the mastery of the educational material and competence of skills. - c.
 Students and program faculty are considered invited guests within the clinical education sites. - d.
 Any breach of conduct that may jeopardize this relationship is considered extremely serious.
 If a student is found to be at fault, dismissal from the program is likely.